-PPD-23 requires SC planning to be fully integrated with other DoD agencies, the DoS, and the executive branch.
+PPD-23 requires SC planning to fully integrate with other DOD agencies, the DOS, and the executive branch.
 The CSCS should both inform and be informed by the embassy's ICS, thus demonstrating interagency integration.
-Likewise, the DoD country-planning process forms a significant input to the embassy's ICS and supporting Mission Resource Request (MRR), which feed Title 22 program requirements into the Foreign Operations budget.
+Likewise, the DOD country-planning process forms a significant input to the embassy's ICS and supporting Mission Resource Request (MRR), which feeds Title 22 program requirements into the Foreign Operations budget.
 Plans are assessed periodically for effectiveness and relevance.
 Updates are produced as strategic conditions or funding changes.